marczuka/kickstarter-analysis/README.md

 ## Practicing Analysis
 [Data-1-1-3-StarterBook_Statistics](https://github.com/marczuka/kickstarter-analysis/blob/master/Data-1-1-3-StarterBook_Statistics.xlsx)
 is an Excel file containing practice part of the Analysis from Module 1.
+It contains the analysis we've based on the tutorial parts 1.0.1-1.5.4.

 ## Challenge Analysis
 [Data-1-1-3-StarterBook_Challenge](https://github.com/marczuka/kickstarter-analysis/blob/master/Data-1-1-3-StarterBook_Challenge.xlsx) is an Excel file containing the Module 1 Challenge Ananlysis of the Kickstarter Data.